apache/nuttx/configs/open1788/README.txt

        change this configuration using that tool, you should:

        a.
 Build and install the kconfig-mconf tool.
-See nuttx/README.txt see additional README.txt files in the NuttX tools repository./README.txt.
+See nuttx/README.txt see additional README.txt files in the NuttX tools repository README.txt.

        b.
 Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.